Pedestrian safety rules in Dubai: A handy guide

 PARKING SPACES

-Parking spaces can be particularly dangerous, given that a driver’s view can be obstructed.
-Hence, when moving around in a parking lot, it’s important to be extra vigilant.
+Parking spaces can be particularly hazardous, as a driver’s view can be obstructed.
+Hence, when moving around in a parking lot, it’s essential to be extra vigilant.

 RULES FOR MOTORISTS PERTAINING TO PEDESTRIAN CROSSINGS